(Click images for sources)

 Help the Elderly

 Respect for the elderly is a Confucian concept that Koreans live by even today.
 You will always see younger Korean people helping the elderly with heavy things and crossing the street even if they are total strangers.
 So one way to be an awesome person in Korea is to help the elderly when you can.
-Help them carry something heavy.
-Even helping someone just to the top of the stairs will show a lot of care and respect for the elderly.
+The most common way to assist a senior in need is to help carry heavy things.
+Even helping someone to the top of the stairs will show a lot of care and respect.
 And in Korea, that basically means you’re uber awesome.

-Tip: You can refer to any grandmother or grandfather as 할머니 (halmeoni) and 할아버지 (halabeoji) respectively, even if they’re not your grandparents.
+Tip: You can refer to any senior as grandmother (할머니 – halmeoni) or grandfather (할아버지 – halabeoji) respectively, even if they’re not your grandparents.

 Bring Whatever You’re Having